ietf-wg-cellar/flac-specification/flac.md

   Bits 12-7
 ```

-A decoder that relies on the coded number during seeking could be vulnerable to buffer overflows or getting stuck in an infinite loop if it seeks in a stream where the coded numbers are non-consecutive or otherwise not valid.
+A decoder that relies on the coded number during seeking could be vulnerable to buffer overflows or getting stuck in an infinite loop if it seeks in a stream where the coded numbers are not strictly increasing or otherwise not valid.
 See also (#security-considerations).

 ### Uncommon block size